 Navy OCS Workouts and How to Prepare

-If you’ve ever wondered what Navy OCS Workouts are like and what you should do to prepare for them, this is the post for you.
+If you’ve ever wondered what the workouts at OCS are like and how to prepare for them, this is the post for you.
 The workouts are nothing crazy and if you can already meet “Excellent Low” standards for the PRT then you have nothing to worry about but I will include some workouts at the end of this that helped me improve my scores significantly.

 At this point, you’re probably wishing I’d write about anything other than OCS and wonder why it’s the only topic I’ve covered so far.
 The truth is, similar to Lindsay Lohan’s decline since Mean Girls, I peaked as a CandiO yelling at Indocs on their first day.
 Since that day, I’ve been scrapping for any sort of authority I can find as an Ensign, which often materializes in the form of critiquing ROTC grads in my head on their messy gig lines and lack of shirt stays.